xlab-uiuc/emt/README.md

 You can use `--dry` flag to see the commands without executing them; you can also use `--out` to specify a custom directory to store the data.

-> Note that the generated raw data could be extremely large.
-Please reserve sufficient disk space for them.

 By default, benchmarks are executed sequentially.
 If your system has sufficient CPU, memory, and storage resources, you may modify the script to introduce parallelism for faster data collection.

-## Data Analysis
+### Data Analysis

 We provide a script to analyze the collected benchmark data.